zowe/docs-site/docs/user-guide/configuring-at-tls-for-zowe-server.md

   CertificateLabel apimlcert # Specify the personal server certificate used for the Zowe Server SecondaryMap Off
 }

+# Keyring, used for TLS, will be used also to load trusted certificates
+TTLSKeyringParms ZoweKeyring
+{
+  Keyring ZWEKRNG
+}
 ```

 The `PortRange` of this inbound rule is taken from the list of API Mediation Layer components in the `zowe.yaml` file.
 The `PortRange` should cover the following components: